think-dk/think_dk/README.md

 This is the source code for http://think.dk.

 #About think.dk
-Think.dk is a Copenhagen based think tank / center for acceleration of sustanable change.
+think.dk is a Copenhagen based think tank & center for acceleration of sustainable change.
 Visit http://think.dk for more information.

 The website is primarily built using Janitor and Manipulator.
-See http://parentnode.dk for more information.
+Visit http://parentnode.dk for more information.

 # Licenses: